oracle/pgql-lang/pages/pgql-2.0-spec.md

 In a PGQL query, the `FROM` clause defines the graph pattern to be matched.

-Syntactically, a `FROM` clause is composed of the keyword `FROM` followed by a comma-separated sequence of `MATCH` clauses, each defining a path pattern:
+Syntactically, a `FROM` clause is composed of the keyword `FROM` followed by a comma-separated sequence of table expressions.
+Each table expression is either a MATCH clause, a GRAPH_TABLE operator or a LATERAL subquery.

 ```bash
 FromClause             ::= 'FROM' <TableExpression> ( ',' <TableExpression> )*